XUANXUQAQ/File-Engine-Plugin-Template/README.md

 You can download it and develop a plugin used on File-Engine.

 [Getting Started](https://github.com/XUANXUQAQ/File-Engine-Plugin-Template/wiki/Getting-Started)
-You can refer to the plugin : [UDisk Plugin](https://github.com/XUANXUQAQ/File-Engine-UDisk-Plugin)
+You can refer to the plugin : [CMD Plugin](https://github.com/XUANXUQAQ/File-Engine-CMD-Plugin)